 - 1 cup sugar

-- ¼ tsp salt
+- ¼ cup applesauce

-- Make the cake:
+Make the vegan banana cake:

 - Combine the flour, baking soda, baking powder and salt in a bowl.